Enjoy creamy peach cobbler overnight oats that taste like peach cobbler! Made in 5 minutes, chill overnight, and they’re ready at breakfast!

 Top the peaches with low-fat vanilla yogurt, vanilla extract, salt, chia seeds, flaxseeds, and ground cinnamon.
 Give them a good stir to mix all together.

-Once all ingredients are fully blended, cover the containers and refrigerate overnight, or for at least 8 hours.
+Once all of the ingredients are fully blended, cover the containers and refrigerate overnight, or for at least 8 hours.

 I hope you will consider making this delicious breakfast treat, and trust you will enjoy them!
 I know I sure did!
 Have a wonderful day, and may God bless you in all you do!